Pimlico: Twentieth-century resurgence

 In 1953, the Second Duke of Westminster sold the part of the Grosvenor estate on which Pimlico is built.

-In 1970, Roger Byron-Collins, a director of the Welbeck Estate Group and a partner at Mullett Booker Surveyors in Albion Street on the Hyde Park Estate was instrumental in the sale and purchase of the Pimlico Estate covering 27 acres in Victoria, including 480 homes for the owners CR Developments.
-Also involved in the purchase were Jack Dellal of the Dalton Barton Bank and Peter Crane of City and Municipal Properties part of a consortium in the Hanson Trust.
-Byron-Collins was introduced to the Pimlico Estates' joint owners Lord Ashcombe, the chairman of Holland, Hannen and Cubitt, who was in partnership with Harry Reynolds of Reynolds Engineering by Colin Tennant Lord Glenconner and his partner The Hon Brian Alexander of the Mustique Company.
+In 1970, whilst Roger Byron-Collins was a partner in Mullett Booker Estate Agents in Albion Street on the Hyde Park Estate, he sold the entire 27 acre freehold Pimlico Estate for £4.4 million to Jack Dellal of Dalton Barton Bank in a joint venture with Peter Crane of City and Municipal Properties, being a consortium controlled by the Hanson Trust.
+He was introduced to the owners of the Estate by the Hon Brian Alexander, son of Field Marshal Earl Alexander of Tunis, who at that time represented Previews International, a part of Coldwell Banker.
+Brian Alexander's friend, Colin Tennant, Lord Glenconner, owner of Mustique island in the Caribbean was friends with Henry Cubitt, Baron Ashcombe the chairman of the builders, Holland, Hannen and Cubbits who developed the estate comprising 480 homes in the 19th century and were major shareholders in partnership with Harry Reynolds of Reynolds Engineering of then owners CR Developments.
+Brian Alexander after leaving Previews International, eventually became MD of the Mustique Company for many decades.

 Pimlico was connected to the London Underground in 1972 as a late addition to the Victoria line.
 Following the designation of a conservation area in 1968 (extended in 1973 and again in 1990), the area has seen extensive regeneration.
 Successive waves of development have given Pimlico an interesting social mix, combining exclusive restaurants and residences with Westminster City Council-run facilities.